The top 5 reasons to start 2018 with an IT security strategy

 2017 was filled with privacy and security fiascos.

-To start 2018 with a simple, effective, IT security strategy is an excellent New Years resolution and helps your CEO to keep their job.
+To start 2018 with a simple, effective, IT security strategy is an excellent New Years resolution and gives your Executive Director peace of mind.
 Better yet, your peers will tell you this was the best and most fun IT security budget they ever spent.

 This list is the backing you need to get budget and roll out new-school security awareness training, ideally right now.